-Chances are, you found this article by searching “How to Help Your Teenager Find their First Job” or “How Can I Get My Teenager Off the Couch?”
+Chances are, you found this article by searching “How to Help Land Your Teenager’s First Job” or “How Can I Get My Teenager Off the Couch?”

 Subtle Mom: “Susan’s son just got a job.
 I saw him the other day and he looked happy.
 Super duper happy.
 I wonder if having a job has anything to do with that.”

 Nostalgic Mom: “I remember when I had my first job.
 I made 12 cents an hour.
 Those were the best times….”

 Godfather Mother: “Yo.
 Kid.
 Get a job already, will ya?”

 No matter which strategy you use to nudge your teen into employment, their first job will be valuable.
 They will learn lessons that can only come from first-hand experience.

 Our oldest teenager launched his car cleaning business at age 14 (back story here).

 He has been running this business for almost three years now, and like any businessman, has learned a few things.
 These are my front row set reflections on the many unexpected perks to my teenager landing his first job.

 1. A teenager’s first job builds a strong work ethic

 Our first-born has always known how to get things done.
 He works efficiently, without making excuses or procrastinating.
 And this has served him really well as an entrepreneur.